• Search Search Please fill out this field.

 8. Use a high quality Paper: If you are sending a hard copy application letter, make sure you use a good and quality paper.
 Don't tear out a sheet of paper from your notepad and use that paper to write your application letter.
 If you do that, your application letter will look scrappy and rough.
 9.

-22. How to Write a Cover Letter for a Job in 2023
+20. Glassdoor Guide: How to Write a Cover Letter